Securrency-OSS/mirai/docs/docs/components/mirai-elevated-button.md

 ![image info](./../pictures/elevated-button.png)

-Similary, you can design an elevated button with leading and trailing icons.
+Similarly, you can design an elevated button with leading and trailing icons.

 ```json
 {